 - Pay the examination fee

 - This must be paid within 12 months of the acceptance of the Application part 1 or at the time of submitting the detailed description, if it is less than 12 months from the date of acceptance.
-Payment of the examination fee may be deferred if material of the variety is in quarantine.
+Payment of the examination fee may be deferred if material of the variety is under biosecurity control.

 - Deposit propagating material in a genetic resources centre and complete the Confirmation of submission to a genetic resource centre form PDF.